utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/building-your-first-flow.md

 ## Creating a request and a collection

 Begin by creating a new collection and adding a GET request.
+The flow you create later will use this collection.

 1. In your workspace, select **New** &gt; **Collection**.
 1. Name the collection **Pokemon API**.